Close Menu

 Don't miss anything and follow us on Google News!

-Microsoft’s current generation of consoles is beginning to face its final stretch.
-Xbox Series X and Xbox Series S, which debuted in 2020, have been the company’s largest hardware leap to date, but they also faced challenges such as chip shortages and tough competition from PlayStation 5.
+The current generation of Microsoft consoles is starting to face its final stretch.
+Xbox Series X and Xbox Series S, which debuted in 2020, have been the company’s largest hardware leap to date, but they also faced difficulties such as chip shortages and tough competition from PlayStation 5.
 Now, one of its main leaders wants to share his vision of what this journey has meant and, above all, what’s to come.
 As we’ve gathered through Windows Central.

 Carl Ledbetter, hardware architect and director of device design at Xbox, has just completed 30 years at Microsoft and has published a review of his career at the company, which spans products like the Microsoft IntelliMouse to milestones like the Xbox Adaptive Controller.
 In his message, he also dedicated special words to the current generation of consoles.